sabn0/GloVe-Rs/README.md

 ## Software
-I used rust version 1.67.1, see Cargo.toml file for the used packages.
+I used rust version 1.67.1, see Cargo.toml file for the packages I used.

 ## License